jeromecoupe/sassgrids/readme.md

 ### Harry Roberts

-If you need a solid SASS framework, check out [inuit.css](http://inuitcss.com/) and [csswizardry-grids](https://github.com/csswizardry/csswizardry-grids).
+If you need a solid Sass framework, check out [inuit.css](http://inuitcss.com/) and [csswizardry-grids](https://github.com/csswizardry/csswizardry-grids).
 These were a huge inspiration for this and I share a lot of [Harry's views on proportional grids and namespaced classes](http://csswizardry.com/2013/02/responsive-grid-systems-a-solution/).

 However, there were a few things that prompted me to create my own thing:

 - the grid layout (gutters = number columns - 1) was not inuitive to me, I prefer to have even padding on each side of my modules.
 - Harry's system, albeit simpler than many others I have seen, caters for many use cases that I don't need (silent classes or not, etc.).
 Buy developing my own thing, I could make it simpler and adapt it more easily to each project
-- I wanted to understand this fully and it was a good excuse to learn some SASS
+- I wanted to understand this fully and it was a good excuse to learn some Sass

 ### Chris Coyier